biblenerd/awesome-bible-developer-resources/README.md

 ## Formats

 *Formats used specifically for storing biblical texts and associated metadata (e.g., commentary, footnotes, annotations, tags, references, etc.).
-Does not include common technical formats used in multiple domains that are sufficiently documented elsewhere (e.g., CSV, SQLite, etc.).*
+Does not include common technical formats used in multiple domains that are sufficiently documented elsewhere (e.g., CSV, XML, JSON, SQLite, etc.).*

 ### CATSS